Unstructured-IO/unstructured-mlk-archive-public/README.md

   - Original source URLs from the National Archives
   - HTML representation of the content

-## Data Processing Workflow

-This project followed this workflow:

-1. **Document Ingestion**: Original documents were scraped from the National Archives and stored in Amazon S3
-2. **Document Processing**: Documents were processed using the Unstructured platform with:
-   - VLM Partitioning for document segmentation
-   - Title-Based Chunking for semantic coherence
-   - Named Entity Recognition for metadata enrichment
-   - Vector Embedding for semantic search capabilities
-3. **Indexing**: Processed documents were indexed in Elasticsearch
-4. **RAG Application**: A question-answering system built with LangChain that retrieves relevant document chunks and generates answers

-### How the MLK Records Were Prepared for Search
+## How the MLK Records Were Prepared for Search

 > *Note: The steps below were completed prior to this notebook.
 You do not need to rerun them—they're included here to explain how the records were made searchable.*